Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Discussion

 Regarding the multiple sclerosis use case we see from Figure~\ref{fig:opls-hms-exploration} in Section~\ref{sec:results:ms} that the major pathways deduced are complex I biogenesis and neutrophil granulation, pathways which are affiliated with increased metabolism and immune system activity.
 Compartment enrichment analysis, also utilizing a two-sided Fisher exact test, of our $p$-values tells us that the dataset is mainly active in the cytosol, nucleoplasm and ficolin-1-rich granule membrane.
 This conveys the picture that we are dealing with neutrophil degranulation and metabolism of surface membranes.
 This is aligned with the common view that \ac{MS} is associated with demyelination of axon myelin.
 Roughly translating into altered lipid metabolism by the immune system.

 Our modelling scheme shows weaker statistical power than other methods but recovers fundamental and broad descriptive knowledge about the dataset.
 We also identify a small subset of significant genes that are differentially expressed in the cohort and share an intersection with proteomic analysis.
-Both the proteomic derived set as well as our \ac{OPLS} transcriptome analysis does not share a common intersection with the \ac{GWAS} published together with the dataset that we employed.
+Both the proteomic derived set as well as our \ac{EPLS} transcriptome analysis does not share a large common intersecting set with the differentially expressed genes published together with the \ac{GWAS} dataset that we employed.
 This analysis method should as such be viewed as a complementary method for producing a data-driven story of the cohort as well as targets of interest for use in further biological validation.
-In this section, we have shown how the $\mat{Y}$ matrix alignments translate into the feature space of \ac{OPLS} models.
+In this section, we have shown how the $\mat{Y}$ matrix alignments translate into the feature space of \ac{EPLS} models.